 1. Drug policy: legislation, strategies and economic analysis

-The national governmental policy strategies that were implemented in 2010 are defined by the 2008-2011 'Fighting Drugs and Drug Addiction' Government Action Plan.
-In June 2011, the Mission interministérielle de lutte contre la drogue et la toxicomanie (MILDT or the Interministerial Mission for the fight against drugs and drug addiction) announced that nearly all of the 193 planned actions had been carried out.
-Three other national plans follow from this: the 2009-2012 "hepatitis" plan, the 2009-2013 "cancer plan" and the new 2010-2012 "detainee" plan, the latter being carried out by the French Ministry of Health and Sports with the participation of the French Ministry of Justice.
-The public health measures stipulated in these different plans reinforce the health section of the 2008-2011 governmental plan.
+The 2011 national strategies of the governmental policy are set forth by the 2008-2011 government action plan against drugs and drug addiction.
+The forward-looking 2011 report by the MILDT (Mission interministérielle de lutte contre la drogue et la toxicomanie, or the French Interministerial Mission for the Fight Against Drugs and Drug Addiction) revealed that nearly all of the government’s objectives had been achieved.
+Furthermore, between 2011 and 2012, three other national plans integrated and reinforced the health measures set forth in the 2008-2011 drugs plan: the 2009-2012 “hepatitis” plan, the 2009-2013 “cancer plan” and the new 2010-2012 “detainee” plan supervised by the French Ministry of Health and Sports with the participation of the French Ministry of Justice.

 2. Drug use in the general population and in specific targeted groups

-Data from the general population aged from 15 to 64 shows an overall stabilisation of the levels of current use of cannabis (around 8.3%).
-The "mechanical" increase in lifetime use of cannabis is linked to a stock effect of former generations of smokers.
-Among the rarer products, poppers and cocaine show a significant increase with regard to lifetime use and current use (from 2.4% to 3.6% and from 3.8% to 5.2% respectively).
-The survey furthermore reveals a significant increase in lifetime use of heroin, going from 0.8% to 1.2% and hallucinogenic mushrooms (from 2.6% to 3.1%), whereas ecstasy, in contrast, is in decline.
+Data from the general population aged 15 to 64 years of age shows a current overall stabilisation of the levels of cannabis use during the last twelve months (at around 8.3%).
+The “mechanical” increase in cannabis lifetime use of is linked to a “stock” effect of former generations of smokers.
+Amongst the rarer products, there was a significant increase in cocaine lifetime use and current use (from 2.4% to 3.6% and from 3.8% to 5.2% respectively).
+The survey furthermore reveals a significant increase in heroin lifetime use (from 0.8% to 1.2%) and mushroom lifetime use (from 2.6% to 3.1%), whereas ecstasy lifetime use is on the decline.

 4. Problem drug use